MaykerHM/MaykerHM/README.md

 - 🔥 Backend Developer & Passionate in programming, solving problems and learn new things.

-- 🔭 I’m currently studying TDD, Clean Architecture and SOLID [NodeJs, Typescript, TDD, DDD, Clean Architecture e SOLID](https://www.udemy.com/course/tdd-com-mango/)

 - 👨‍💻 All of my projects are available at [mayker.com.br](https://mayker.com.br)

-- 💬 Ask me about **TypeScript, Node.JS, JavaScript, HTML and CSS**
+- 💬 Ask me about **Java, Spring Boot, TypeScript, JavaScript and React**

 <br><br>